cartesia-ai/cartesia-livekit-voice-agent/README.md

 ```

 Then use a frontend application to communicate with the agent.
 Some examples of frontends are available in [livekit-examples](https://github.com/livekit-examples/).
 You can also create your own frontend following one of the [client quickstarts](https://docs.livekit.io/realtime/quickstarts/), or test instantly against one of LiveKit's hosted [Sandbox](https://cloud.livekit.io/projects/p_/sandbox) frontends.

+For more information, you can also checkout the [Cartesia Plugin for LiveKit](https://docs.livekit.io/agents/integrations/tts/cartesia/)